surniaulula/wpsso-ratings-and-reviews/README.md

 <p><strong>Provides <a href="https://schema.org/aggregateRating">Schema Aggregate Rating</a> and <a href="https://schema.org/Review">Schema Review</a> markup:</strong></p>

-<p>In Posts, Pages, and custom post types where ratings and reviews features have been enabled, the WPSSO Ratings and Reviews add-on includes information in the Schema markup about the review (author name, creation time, excerpt, rating) and the threaded replies / comments for each review.</p>
+<p>In Posts, Pages, and custom post types where ratings and reviews have been enabled, the WPSSO Ratings and Reviews add-on includes information in the Schema markup about the review (author name, creation time, excerpt, rating) and the threaded replies / comments for each review.</p>

 <p><strong>No templates to modify or update:</strong></p>